Soulside Journey (1991)

 was all about.
 It's quite unfortunate that the album was much more mediocre than expected.

-problem.
-Nocturno Culto has stated, in later interviews, that he didn't approve of the slower drumming style that Fenriz utilized
+a problem.
+Nocturno Culto has stated, in later interviews, that he didn't approve of the slower drumming style that Fenriz

-on some songs, as he meant for these to be a lot faster.
-One can easily imagine the main riff from this song fitting onto
+utilized on some songs, as he meant for these to be a lot faster.
+One can easily imagine the main riff from this song fitting

 ruined the earlier part by being lazy behind the kit.
 The sound effects that began the track occur again, only irritating